Domejko/flask-marketplace-scraper/README.md

 # Marketplace Scraper

 A simple Flask web application for scraping products from **Amazon.nl**, **eBay.nl** and **Marktplaats.nl**.
-Provides a division into used and used products and returns date in table format.
+Provides a division into new and used products and returns results in table format.

 ## Installing